-Silver Surfers: Meet five surf legends who, in their 60s and 70s, still hit the beach.
+Silver Surfers: Meet 5 Surf Legends Who, in Their 60s and 70s, Still Hit the Beach

 The winter surfing season has arrived, and with it crowds of fresh-faced young wave riders eager to challenge themselves in the famous Hawaiian surf.
 Surfing will always be a sport for the young, but it’s no longer a sport only for the young.
 Look closely at the scene these days and you will see more gray heads speckling the water, more age lines beneath the sunscreen and more potbellied grandparents pulling longboards off their roof racks.
 As Baby Boomers start finding Social Security checks in the mail, the Age of the Senior Surfer has dawned.
 Not surprisingly, their numbers include legendary surfers, people who, in their prime, made the sport what it is today.
 Laura Blears.
 Randy Rarick.
 Jock Sutherland.
 Joey Cabell.
 Gerry Lopez.
 We found them still surfing, still contributing to the sport.
 If anything, their relationship with the waves has only deepened and improved.

 Laura Blears was so excited about jumping into the ocean when her family moved from Los Angeles to Waikīkī in the mid-1950s that she boarded the airplane wearing her bathing suit beneath her dress so she wouldn’t waste any time changing upon arrival.

 Before she finished kindergarten, she had become a regular at Waikīkī Beach, riding waves on the shoulders of the beach boys at Queens, standing up on waves by herself at Baby Queens and befriending luminaries such as Sandy the surfing dog.
 At the age of 12 she was entering surf contests, and, by the time she hit her mid-20s, she had become one of the first professional women surfers.